 M.Ed.
-Concentration in The Teaching of English as a Second Language (TESL)
+Concentration in The Teaching of English to Speakers of Other Languages (TESOL)

 College of Education

-The Master of Education (M.Ed.) with a concentration in The Teaching of English as a Second Language (TESL) is designed for those interested in fostering academic success for learners whose primary language is not English.
+The Master of Education (M.Ed.) with a concentration in The Teaching of English to Speakers of Other Language (TESOL) is designed for those interested in fostering academic success for learners whose primary language is not English.
 It takes into consideration the needs of the immersion classroom and provides instructors with the theoretical and practical knowledge to promote effective teaching of English language skills and sheltered content areas.
 The program requires successful completion of the ten courses listed below.
 In order to graduate, a comprehensive examination is required, and is taken during the student’s final semester of study.
 (See Comprehensive Exam below.)
 The degree, along with a 300-hour Practicum and other requirements can lead to an Initial License in English as a Second Language for those seeking licensure in ESL; Grades PreK-6 or Grades 5-12.
 (See Initial Teacher License Requirements below.)

 The program requires successful completion of the following ten (10) courses.
 A written comprehensive examination is required as the student’s culminating experience.
 The comprehensive exam is taken during the student’s final semester of study or shortly thereafter.